Fall Admitted Students

 The College has a residency requirement for most first, second, and third year students.
 This means that most first, second, and third year students are required to live in campus housing.
-As we strive to increase student success, build community, and educate students outside the classroom, we believe that it’s important to have as many students as possible participate in our residential program.

-There are some notable exceptions to the residency requirement.
 Students who meet any one of the following conditions may apply for an exemption from the three-year residency requirement:

 - Live at home with parent/guardian within 30 road miles of the College;